Significant-Gravitas/AutoGPT/docs/content/AutoGPT/component agent/components.md

 All errors accept an optional `str` message.
 There are following errors ordered by increasing broadness:

 1. `ComponentEndpointError`: A single endpoint method failed to execute.
 Agent will retry the execution of this endpoint on the component.
-2. `PipelineEndpointError`: A pipeline failed to execute.
+2. `EndpointPipelineError`: A pipeline failed to execute.
 Agent will retry the execution of the endpoint for all components.
 3. `ComponentSystemError`: Multiple pipelines failed.

 **Example**